Expensent

 Can I forward from a delegated Gmail mailbox to Expensify?

 Gmail delegation (Settings → Accounts → Grant access to your account) lets a delegate read and send mail on behalf of the owner, including forwarding.
 The forwarded message is sent from the owner's address, so Expensify will attribute the receipt to the owner's login, not the delegate's.
-If you want the delegate (for example, an external bookkeeper) to be the submitter, use Expensify's Copilot feature instead: the delegate forwards from their own verified address and puts the owner's email in the subject line.
+If you want the delegate (for example, an external bookkeeper) to be the submitter, use Expensify's Copilot feature, which gives them delegated access to your Expensify account directly — see Expensify's Copilot documentation for the current setup path.

 What's the daily email quota for a Gmail Apps Script forwarder?